 The first thing that might be surprising to most people is that female dogs are more often involved in such fights then are males.
-Only 32% of the aggressive incidents involved conflict between two males, while in the remaining 68% females were active participants.
-This is consistent with some previous research which has shown that when females get into an aggressive situation injuries are apt to be more severe and the fight tends to be longer and more furious.
+Only 32 percent of the aggressive incidents involved conflict between two males, while in the remaining 68 percent females were active participants.
+This is consistent with some previous research which has shown that when females get into an aggressive situation, injuries are apt to be more severe and the fight tends to be longer and more furious.

-If we look at the overall characteristics of the dogs involved, we find that the instigators of the aggression are usually the dog who has been most recently brought into the household (70%).
-Furthermore in 74% of the cases it is the younger dog that starts the fight.
-These fights are often a surprise to the owners, since 39% of them claim that the dogs usually get along with one another most of the time.
-The conflicts can be quite intense which is proven by the fact that 50% of them required veterinary care for the dogs and 10% of them required medical attention for the owners who tried to intervene.
-The reason that the owners were placing themselves in jeopardy was because 54% of them felt that the fight would not stop unless they separated the dogs physically, and only 8% of them successfully separated the dogs using learned obedience commands.
+If we look at the overall characteristics of the dogs involved, we find that the instigators of the aggression are usually the dog who has been most recently brought into the household (70 percent).
+Furthermore, in 74 percent of the cases, it is the younger dog that starts the fight.
+These fights are often a surprise to the owners, since 39 percent of them claim that the dogs usually get along with one another most of the time.
+The conflicts can be quite intense which is proven by the fact that 50 percent of them required veterinary care for the dogs and 10 percent of them required medical attention for the owners who tried to intervene.
+The reason that the owners were placing themselves in jeopardy was because 54 percent of them felt that the fight would not stop unless they separated the dogs physically, and only 8 percent of them successfully separated the dogs using learned obedience commands.

 What tends to trigger a fight among housemates?
-The actions of the owner, such as paying attention to one dog rather than the other, are a trigger for 46% of the pairs.
-Simple excitement, usually involving the owner's arrival or other activities was involved in 31%.
-Conflict over food was involved in 46% of the pairs while found items or toys are triggers in 26%.
+The actions of the owner, such as paying attention to one dog rather than the other, are a trigger for 46 percent of the pairs.
+Simple excitement, usually involving the owner's arrival or other activities was involved in 31 percent.
+Conflict over food was involved in 46 percent of the pairs while found items or toys are triggers in 26 percent.

 There appear to be a number of risk factors which the study isolated for one or both of the dogs.
-Among the pairs of dogs involved in aggressive incidents 41% had at least one member who had lived in multiple households.
-When at least one of the dogs in the pair was 12 weeks of age or older when adopted the rate of conflict was 39%, dogs adopted from a shelter were involved in 33% of the cases and dogs from pet shops in 16%.
+Among the pairs of dogs involved in aggressive incidents, 41 percent had at least one member who had lived in multiple households.
+When at least one of the dogs in the pair was 12 weeks of age or older when adopted, the rate of conflict was 39 percent, dogs adopted from a shelter were involved in 33 percent of the cases and dogs from pet shops in 16 percent.

 There is some evidence that dogs involved in aggressive situations with the dogs that they live with do have a tendency to show aggression in other situations.
-For example, 40% have shown aggression to other dogs, 27% have shown aggression toward humans living in the household, and 27% toward human strangers, but most distressingly 20% have shown aggression toward their owner.
+For example, 40 percent have shown aggression to other dogs, 27 percent have shown aggression toward humans living in the household, and 27 percent toward human strangers, but most distressingly 20 percent have shown aggression toward their owner.

-Aggression may not be their only problem since 50% of the pairs of dogs involved in conflicts had at least one member with noticeable separation anxiety, and 30% had phobias, fearfulness, and other forms of anxiety.
+Aggression may not be their only problem since 50 percent of the pairs of dogs involved in conflicts had at least one member with noticeable separation anxiety, and 30 percent had phobias, fearfulness, and other forms of anxiety.

 It is important to note that the sex of the dogs not only makes a difference in the likelihood of conflict but also in the likelihood of improvement with behavioral treatment.
 As we noted in the beginning of this article, female dogs are more likely to engage in conflicts with their housemates and their fights are apt to be more serious.
 This is consistent with the fact that the improvement with behavioral treatment is found to be less pronounced, although still significant, in female pairs.
-In the male-male pairs, conflict was reduced in 72%, of the cases while for male-female pairs the reduction was 75%.
-In the female-female pairs the reduction was for only 57%, which, although not as large as in the other pairings is still a reasonable improvement rate, and well worth the effort.
+In the male-male pairs, conflict was reduced in 72 percent of the cases while for male-female pairs, the reduction was 75 percent.
+In the female-female pairs the reduction was for only 57 percent, which, although not as large as in the other pairings, is still a reasonable improvement rate and well-worth the effort.

 To read more about canine aggression click here.